sebtoombs/website-screenshot/README.md

 # Website Screenshot App

-Generate repeatable an beautiful screenshots of websites.
+Generate repeatable and beautiful screenshots of websites.
 Great for making images for your portfolio.

 ## Why